 But one stood beside me whose presence repress'd The deep pang of sorrow that troubled my breast; And the babe on my bosom so calmly reclining, Check'd the tears as they rose, and all useless repining.
-The stern voice of duty compell'd me to roam, From country and friends-the enjoyments of home; But faith in the future my anguish restrain'd And my soul in that dark hour of parting sustain'd.
+Hard indeed was the struggle, from thee forced to roam; But for their sakes I quitted both country and home.